ksu-is/Flashcard_program/README.md

 -[ ] check code to make sure it works

 -[ ] add true or false quiz as well

+-[ ] add option for either study, T/F, and quiz mode